 The very existence of such pictures was threatened many times, and this personal work and collective efforts of the Armenian survivors in the host countries to preserve these pictures with very modest means should never be taken for granted.

-This work alone represents thousands of hours of benevolent work made by patient and hard-working people.
 92% of the pictures currently displayed on OVENK.COM come from the Armenian Memory Institute (AMI) collection and digitalization.

 To simplify the use of the website, we are showing pictures in low resolution.
 Please note that quality of the displayed pictures may vary depending on the quality of the original source.
 If you are looking for higher resolution version of a specific picture, we will ask for a donation to help us pursue our work.